fit-n-risju/website-cms/src/pages/recipe/baby-kebab.md

 ---
 templateKey: recipe-post
-titleEN: Baby kebab
+titleEN: "Selfmade Baby kebab "
-titleDE: Baby-Döner
+titleDE: "Selbstgemachter Baby-Döner "
 date: 2020-05-05T15:45:20.848Z
 descriptionEN: The baby kebab is a healthy alternative to a normal kebab, here you can decide what should be in your kebab and the whole thing without